-Gagauzia Tour- a trip to an autonomous land in Moldova and visit to its capital – city of Comrat.
+Gagauzia Tour- a trip to an autonomous region in Moldova with rich traditions.

 We’ll start our Gagauzia tour with a visit to the capital of this enigmatic region – Comrat town.